Having fun and exploring the power of Photoshop Generative Fill

 But… if we zoom in we notice elements look a little shitty often.

-It doesn’t look like it nearly as far as Midjourney currently is.
-Especially with the recent release of Midjourney 5.2
+It doesn’t look like it nearly as far as Midjourney.

 But nevertheless: Adobe Photoshop’s Generative Fill is very valuable.
 Sometimes you get shitty results, but sometimes it looks like magic.

-It requires a bit of fooling around in the software, but its definitely worth it.
+It requires a bit of fooling around, but its definitely worth it.

 A final use-case

-We’ve establishes that designers, scroll.
-To find images.
-The perfect one.
-And sometimes, when you’ve found the perfect one, you need two more.
+We’ve established that designers scroll to find images.
+The perfect image.
+And sometimes, when you’ve finally found the perfect image, you need a few more to have a nice set.

 Can you tell which is real?